dmitriy-shikhalev/LogDB/README.md

 Github:
 [Github-flavored Markdown](https://github.com/dmitriy-shikhalev/LogDB)
 LogDB can only save row, not modify or remove.
-There is no migrations - you must create a config file, not check for posible errors.
+There is no migrations - you must create a config file, there is no check for posible errors.